gustavnavar/Grid.Blazor/docs/blazor_client/Localization.md

 * Confirm Code
 * Contains
 * Create item
-* There are no items to display
 * Delete
 * Delete item
+* Drop columns here for column extended sorting
+* Drop columns here for column grouping
 * Edit
 * Ends with
 * Equals
-* Drop columns here for column extended sorting
 * Files
 * Filter this column
-* Type
-* Value
+* Go to
 * Greater than
 * Greater than or equals
-* Drop columns here for column grouping
+* Is not null
 * Is null
-* Is not null
 * Items
 * Less than
 * Less than or equals
 * Max
 * Min
+* No
 * None
 * Not equals
 * Or